aindustriosa/RatibroombroomSW/Readme.md

 # Introduction

 This project will contain the SW of the Ratibroombroom micromouse.
+The micromouse is based in the *STM32F405RGT6* microcontroller.

 This is an open source project.
 That means you can build your own if you want.
 You can find the HW specification of this micromouse in this link (https://github.com/aindustriosa/Ratibroombroom)